abxh/data-structures-c/src/strmap/readme.md

 # strmap

-This is an implementation of strmap (where strings are mapped to strings) using a chaining hash table.
+`strmap` is an implementation of string-to-string hash table using chaining.

 The hash function is hard coded to `fnv_hash64`, and the hash table is resized when the chain length exceeds a fixed number of nodes.